A new approach to color-coherent parton evolution: Details of the algorithm

 The function $(1-\cos\theta_j^{\,i})\bar{W}_{ik,j}^i$ assumes its maximum for $\phi_{jk}^{\,i}=0$.
 It is bounded from above by $2$.
 The eikonal part of the splitting function can therefore be overestimated by

 We define the evolution variable of the parton shower as

 Note that $1-\cos\theta_j^{\,i}=2\sin^2(\theta_j^{\,i}/2)$, such that $t$ corresponds to a transverse momentum.
-In the generalized rescaling limit $\rho\to 0$ of~\cite{Banfi:2004yd}, it can be identified with the transverse momentum squared in the Lund plane, hence our parton shower algorithm corresponds to the case $\beta_{\rm PS}=0$ in~\cite{Dasgupta:2020fwr}.
+In the generalized rescaling limit $\rho\to 0$ of~\cite{Banfi:2004yd} (see Eq.~\eqref{eq:gen_rescaling_caesar} and Sec.~\ref{sec:nll_proof} for details), it can be identified with the transverse momentum squared in the Lund plane, hence our parton shower algorithm corresponds to the case $\beta_{\rm PS}=0$ in~\cite{Dasgupta:2020fwr}.
 The kinematical variable $v$ is given as a function of $t$ by

 There is no Jacobian factor for the transformation $\ln v\to\ln t$.
 The differential branching probability for soft radiation is eventually given by the manifestly Lorentz invariant expression

 For any $|\tau|>\tau_0=t_0/2\tilde{p}_i\tilde{K}$, with $t_0$ the infrared cutoff of the parton shower, Eq.~\eqref{eq:def_t} defines a boundary on $z$ that is given by $z_+=1/(1+\tau_0)$.
 This regularizes the integral of the overestimate of the splitting function in Eq.~\eqref{eq:wijk_overestimate}.
 We also introduce a lower bound on $z$, given by $z_-^2=t_0/\tilde{K}^2$, to render the upper bound of the $t$ integration finite.
 This is analogous to the determination of the upper photon energy bound in~\cite{Schonherr:2008av}.
 The splitting variable $z$ can therefore be generated using standard Monte-Carlo techniques.